Homeboyz (novel): Summary

-The events of Homeboyz takes place four to five years after the events in Hip Hop High School.
+The events of Homeboyz take place four to five years after the events in Hip Hop High School.
 The book's main character is 17-year-old Dixon Theodore Anderson, nicknamed Teddy.
 Teddy is a computer hacker and a very intelligent young man, and also very tough.
 Teddy's entire neighborhood is overrun by gangsters and his 14-year-old sister, Tina Anderson, is killed in a crossfire.
 While the Anderson family mourns her death, Teddy goes to his car to seek vengeance.
 He is unsuccessful in getting revenge and is arrested.
 He then spends time in a California juvenile prison waiting for a judge to hear his case.
 During this time, Teddy is treated as if he was a gangster.
 He is set free, but is put under house arrest and is enrolled in a probation program run by Officer Mariana Diaz.
 Teddy is forced to spend five days each week mentoring a 12-year-old kid named Micah.
 Teddy has difficulty tutoring Micah because he wants to be a gangster.
 But through Micah, Teddy is taught how to love someone and see how people can change.
 The killer of his little sister is found, but he is not from the 0-1-0 gang.
 The shooter responsible for the murder of his little sister is Mumzy B.